TJBChris/memorex_vis/README.md

 This repository contains the following folders.
 See README.md within each folder for a listing of what's there.

-* **tandy** - Contains utilities, documents, and the like that were writtin by Tandy Corp.
+* **tandy** - Contains utilities, documents, and the like that were written by Tandy Corp.
 * **tjbhris** - Contains documentation, examples, and code that I've put together in my exploration of the platform.
 Keep your expectations low.

 ## Basic hardware specs